Halima Abubakar

 Halima Abubakar (born 12 June 1985) is a Nigerian actress.
 In 2011, she won the Afro Hollywood Best Actress award.

 Personal life

 Abubakar was born in Kano but is a descent of Kogi.
 She attended Ideal primary school in Kano then studied Sociology at Bayero University, Kano.
-In October 2018, Abubakar revealed that she was still a virgin.

 Career

 She began acting in 2001 when she played a minor role in Rejected.
 Her first lead role was in Gangster Paradise.
 She is also the CEO of a Modehouse Entertainment, a music label and entertainment management company.